 Sportsground Wet Weather Status

-- Ground conditions are only reviewed daily from Monday to Friday.
+- Ground conditions are reviewed daily from Monday to Friday only.

-- During inclement weather information regarding sports ground closures will also be posted on Twitter & Facebook.
+- During wet weather or following ground maintenance, information regarding sports ground closures will also be posted on Twitter

 Why has Council closed the Sports Ground?